Psychedelic Mushrooms Overdose: Symptoms and Treatment

 Psilocybin is found in mushrooms that are native to the tropical and subtropical areas of South America, Mexico, and the United States.
 Mushrooms containing these hallucinogens are consumed raw or dried or brewed into a tea.10

-Many people who use shrooms abuse other drugs and alcohol.
-If you or someone you know needs help for a drug or alcohol problem, there are many treatment options available—both inpatient and outpatient.
-Desert Hope Treatment Centers offers a wide range of programs from medical detox to outpatient therapy.
+Many people who use shrooms use or misuse other drugs and alcohol.
+If you or someone you know needs help for a drug or alcohol problem, there are many treatment options available.
+Our inpatient rehab in Las Vegas offers different types of addiction treatment, including outpatient services, designed to meet the individual needs of each patient.

 Was this page helpful?